malysz/uczelnia/README.md

 # uczelnia
-Angular project for AGH course
+Project for AGH course.
+SPA written in Angular 8 and simple Node.js server with express and mongoose.